dev-koushal/alumnimanagment/README.md

 ## Project Overview

-Frontend-only Alumni Management System built with **React**.
+Alumni Management System built with **React**.
-No backend.
-Data is fetched from mock APIs / hardcoded JSON for now.
+Data is fetched from mock/local APIs / hardcoded JSON for now.
 will be adding backend soon

 ## Tech Stack